mgomez05/EngineeringChallenge/backend/README.md

 ```
  DATABASE_URL=""

+ // IMPORTANT NOTES:
+ // - If the database user you provided in 'DATABASE_URL' has permission to create databases, the
+ //   `SHADOW_DATABASE_URL` environment variable I mentioned above in 3a is not necessary.
+ // - After setting the `DATABASE_URL`, run 'yarn prisma migrate dev' in terminal to apply
+ //   the existing migrations to your database
 ```
-   - If the database user you provided in `DATABASE_URL` has permission to create databases, the `SHADOW_DATABASE_URL` environment variable I mentioned above in 3a is not necessary.
-   - After setting the `DATABASE_URL`, run `yarn prisma migrate dev` in terminal to apply the existing migrations to your database

 4. Initialize the prisma client